abdrahmansoltan/Learning-Notes/React/7-performance.md

   - In order to use `lazy()`, we need to use `<Suspense>` because the `<Suspense>` is essentially saying:
     - "I know that you are currently trying to fetch something in suspended animation (meaning it's asynchronous), So while you're waiting, tell me what to do/show"

-### `<Suspense>`
+### React Suspense

+The **Suspense API** is a feature in React that allows you to manage the loading state of your components.
+It provides a way to **"suspend" rendering of a component until some data has been fetched**, and display a fallback UI in the meantime.
+This makes it easier to handle asynchronous data loading and provide a smooth user experience

-Suspense is a component required by the `lazy()` function basically used to wrap lazy components.
+- `<Suspense></Suspense>` is a component required by the `lazy()` function basically used to wrap lazy components.
 Multiple lazy components can be wrapped with the suspense component.
 It takes a fallback property that accepts the react elements you want to render as the lazy component is being loaded, like a **loading spinner**
+- usually it's for components/pages that are not rendered often

 ```jsx
 import { lazy, Suspense } from 'react';